malikasng/Bbox_HGG_with_CTR_and_RRTstarFND/README.md

-# Bounding Box Based Hindsight Goal Generation
+# Dynamic Obstacle Avoidance via Motion Planning and Colliding Transition Relabeling for Reinforcement Learning

-This is the TensorFlow implementation for the thesis Goal-Based Hindsight Goal Generation for Robotic Object Manipulation with Sparse-Reward Deep Reinforcement Learning (Matthias Brucker, 2020)
+This is the PyTorch implementation of the Dynamic Obstacle Avoidance via Motion Planning and Colliding Transition Relabeling with Sparse-Reward Deep Reinforcement Learning (Malika Sanhinova, 2021).
 It is based on the implementation of the HGG paper [Exploration via Hindsight Goal Generation](http://arxiv.org/abs/1906.04279) accepted by NeurIPS 2019.